setsmdeveloper/SETSM/README.md

-SETSM is a scalable XSEDE system for automated, high resolution terrain generation.
+The Surface Extraction from TIN-based Searchspace Minimization (SETSM) software is a fully automatic algorithm for deriving Digital Terrain Models (DTM) from pairs of satellite imagery.

 SETSM was written by Myoung-Jong (MJ) Noh, Byrd Polar & Climate Rsch Cntr, the Ohio State University, www.osu.edu.